 ERC-20 is a standard interface for implementing cryptocurrencies or tokens as contracts, rather than via account balances.
-In Celo, CELO has a duality as both the native currency and is also an ERC-20 token on the Celo blockchain.
+For additional information on this, see Celo for Ethereum Developers.
+In Celo, CELO has a duality as both the native currency and an ERC-20 compliant token on the Celo blockchain.

 Users interact with the blockchain by creating signed transactions.
 These are requests to make a change to the ledger.
 They can: transfer value between accounts; execute a function in a smart contract and pass in arguments (perhaps causing other smart contracts to be called, update their storage, or transfer value); or create a new smart contract.